Chicago Portage: Early peoples

-During all of this time early Native Americans used the Chicago Portage to be a convenient transportation route between the Great Lakes region and the Mississippi River in the interior.

-The first Europeans
+First Europeans

 Canoes in a fog, Lake Superior by Francis Anne Hopkins.

 By 1673 the French had established a trading post at present day Mackinac Island near the north end of Lake Michigan.
-In that year, Jean-Baptiste Talon, the first Intendant (administrator) of New France, having heard of reports of a great river to the West and hoping it would be the long-sought "Northwest Passage" to the Pacific Ocean, ordered a reconnaissance mission to find and explore this river.
-During May of that year the group, consisting of Louis Jolliet, Father Jacques Marquette, and five voyageurs began their voyage of discovery.
+Jean Talon, the first intendant (administrator) of New France, having heard of reports of a great river to the west and hoping it would be the long-sought "Northwest Passage" to the Pacific Ocean, ordered a reconnaissance mission to find and explore this river.
+In May 1673 Louis Jolliet, Jacques Marquette, and five voyageurs began their voyage of discovery.

 Accordingly, on The 17th day of may, 1673, we started from the Mission of st. Ignace at Michilimakinac where I Then was.
 The Joy that we felt at being selected for This Expedition animated our Courage, and rendered the labor of paddling from morning to night agreeable to us.